Moving Out, Making Friends and Mental Health

 The main thing to keep in mind is that everyone is in the same boat!
 You're all moving out for the first time, and the chances are that none of you will know anyone else, so no matter how nervous you are about moving in, your housemates will be feeling the same.

-There are loads of societies and sports teams to get involved in, and this is one of the best ways to meet like-minded people.
+• There are loads of societies and sports teams to get involved in, and this is one of the best ways to meet like-minded people.
 Take a look at our societies and sports pages and see what's on offer, and sign up during Freshers Week!

-If you're feeling social, make use of JCs, our on-campus bar.
+• If you're feeling social, make use of JCs, our on-campus bar.
 Weekly karaoke nights, open mic nights, pub quizzes, games nights, and more - guaranteed awesome atmosphere!

 Mental Health

-Your SU has a dedicated Advice and Support Centre that can offer support on a number of issues including mental health concerns.
-We also have a wonderful Welfare Officer, Abi, as part of our 2023-24 FTO team.
-Abi is usually on Singleton campus, her office is in the Faraday Building.
-From Abi:
+• We also have a wonderful Welfare Officer, Melody, as part of our 2025-56 FTO team.
+Melody is usually on Singleton campus, and her office is in the Faraday Building

-Please don't hesitate to reach out if you need to - your SU is here to help and we want you to have the best experience at Swansea Uni!
+Please don't hesitate to reach out if you need to - your SU is here to help, and we want you to have the best experience at Swansea Uni!

 Swansea University Students' Union